googleworkspace/google-chat-samples/README.md

 For additional details about how to set up and run each sample, consult the README file included with the sample.

+**Note**: The Hangouts Chat application, and the developer platform, are only available to G Suite accounts.
+You will not be able to develop or test a bot with an @gmail.com account.

 ## Contributing changes

 See [CONTRIBUTING.md](CONTRIBUTING.md).